IvanFan/skilltree/system-design/write-a-crawler.md

 chunk itself is continuous

 Pros: reduce the size of metadata in master, reduce the traffic between master and chunk server

+## How to identify whether a chunk on the disk is broken?